Didier Ratsiraka

-Didier Ignace Ratsiraka ([raˈtsirəkə̥]; 4 November 1936 – 28 March 2021) was a Malagasy politician and naval officer who was President of Madagascar from 1975 to 1993 and from 1997 to 2002.
-At the time of his death, he was the longest-serving President of Madagascar.
+Didier Ignace Ratsiraka ([raˈtsirəkə̥]; 4 November 1936 – 28 March 2021) was a Malagasy politician and naval officer who was the third president of Madagascar from 1975 to 1993 and the fifth from 1997 to 2002.
+At the time of his death, he was the longest-serving president of Madagascar.

 He was first appointed president in 1975 by the military leadership, he was then reelected twice in 1982 and 1989.
 While he lost to Albert Zafy in 1992, Ratsiraka returned to office after winning the 1997 election.
 After the 2001 election, he and his opponent Marc Ravalomanana engaged in a lengthy standoff after the latter refused to participate in a runoff election; Ratsiraka eventually stepped down.

 Early life

 Didier Ratsiraka was born in Vatomandry, Atsinanana Region, French Madagascar, on 4 November 1936.
 His father, Albert Ratsiraka, was a member of the Parti des déshérités de Madagascar in the Moramanga District and a Malagasy official in the French colonial administration.

 Ratsiraka attended Lycée Henri-IV, a prestigious public secondary school in Paris.
 He then graduated from École navale, the French naval academy, as a naval officer with a bachelor's degree in 1962.
 He returned to Madagascar, where he began his career as a naval ensign at the French naval and military base in Diego-Suarez.

 In 1964, Ratsiraka married Céline Velonjara in a Roman Catholic wedding ceremony.
 The couple had four children, namely Olga, Sophie, Annick and Xavier.